 Where is Seyðisfjörður?

 Seydisfjordur is a fishing village located at the bottom of a fjord with the same name in the Eastfjords in Iceland.
-It is about 27 kilometers (16,7 mi) from Egilsstaðir and 274 kilometers (170 mi) from Akureyri which are the closest larger towns.
+It is about 27 kilometers (16,7 mi) from Egilsstaðir and 274 kilometers (170 mi) from Akureyri which is the closest larger towns

 How to get to Seyðisfjörður?